MatthiasBart/bachelor-thesis/chapters/3-background.typ

 === 5G #gls("sl")

 5G #gls("sl") the successor of LTE-Direct is capable of connecting user equipments directly without an intermediate base station @vijitha_weerackody_who_2023.
 This is generally designed for public safety or military operations used for unmanned vehicles @barnes_how_2023 although approaches existed to introduce it into commercial markets @qualcomm_technologies_inc_lte_2014.
-Again iOS peer-to-peer communication would highly benefit from such technolgies but unfortunately no developer support for this technology is given @apple_inc_apple_2024.
+Again #gls("ios") peer-to-peer communication would highly benefit from such technolgies but unfortunately no developer support for this technology is given @apple_inc_apple_2024.
 //https://www.comsoc.org/sites/default/files/styles/768wide/public/images/2023-2023-02/ctn-feb-2023-figure5.png?itok=GVi73s6A
 #figure(
     box(stroke: gray, inset: 1em,